-For observations of precipitation and daily mean near-surface temperature, we use gridded observational data sets and 10 reanalyses.
+Observational datasets: For observations of precipitation and daily mean near-surface temperature, we use gridded observational data sets and reanalyses.

-For soil moisture and PET, no direct observations meeting the above criteria exist.
-Instead, we use observational estimates of soil moisture and PET resulting from various combinations of observational forcing data and models (see Fig. 2a).
+For soil moisture and E_0 , no direct observations meeting the above criteria exist.
+Instead, we use observational estimates of soil moisture and E_0 resulting from various combinations of observational forcing data and models (see Fig. 2a).

-Concerning soil moisture, observational series are few and generally too short to use for trend analysis and they do not correlate well with reanalysis or model data over eastern Africa (McNally et al., 2016).
-It is therefore important to use multiple
+Observational series of soil moisture are few, generally too short to use for trend analysis, and do not correlate well with reanalysis or model data over Eastern Africa (McNally et al., 2016).
+It is therefore important to use multiple observationally

-- 15 observationally forced model estimates to span the large uncertainties from inter-dataset differences.
+- 10 forced model estimates to span the large uncertainties from inter-dataset differences.
 There being no a priori reason to favour one soil moisture dataset over another, we treat all resulting soil moisture datasets equally.
-For all soil moisture data sets, observed and modelled, we use the topmost layer (see Fig. 2 for the depth of the topmost layer) provided by each dataset and scale each time series to have a standard deviation of 1 in order to make comparisons in trends possible.
-An exception to this is weather@home where the available soil moisture variable is an integrated measure of all four layers of soil - 20 moisture in the model, including the deep soil.
+For both observed and modelled soil moisture data sets, we use the topmost layer (see Fig. 2 for the depth of the topmost layer) provided by each dataset, except for the model weather@home where the available soil moisture variable is an integrated measure of all four layers of soil moisture, including the deep soil.
+Each time series is scaled to have a standard deviation of 1 in order to make comparisons in trends possible.
+15

-PET is a function of temperature, humidity, solar radiation and wind speed, and as such is not a directly observable variable.
-Observational estimates of PET used here originate from reanalysis data sets or reanalysis-driven impact models.
-For both observed and modelled PET, there are various ways of parametrizing PET, ranging from simple temperature or radiation-based schemes to sophisticated schemes based on all the aforementioned components.
-Whilst the Penman-Monteith scheme is often
+E_0 is a function of temperature, humidity, solar radiation, and wind speed.
+Observational estimates of E_0 used here originate from reanalysis data sets or reanalysis-driven impact models.
+For both observed and modelled E_0 , there are various parameterizations, ranging from simple temperature- or radiation-based schemes to sophisticated schemes based on all the aforementioned components.
+Whilst the Penman-Monteith scheme is often considered superior (e.g., Hobbins et al., 2016), one is often constrained from using a Penman-Monteith parameterization due either to the lack of accurate or reliable input data or because the choice of E_0 parameterization within a given hydrological model setting is already prescribed, as in the ISIMIP ensemble.
+We thus chose to use a variety of E_0 parameterizations (mostly the PET metric) and input datasets in order to cover the range of possible E_0 values and trends in E_0 .
+The E_0 scheme used by each data set is noted in Fig. 2.

-- 25 considered superior (e.g. Hobbins et al., 2016), one is often constrained from using a Penman-Monteith parameterization due either to the lack of accurate or reliable input data or because the choice of PET parameterization within a given hydrological model setting is already prescribed, as in the ISIMIP ensemble.
-We thus chose to use a variety of PET parameterizations and input datasets in order to cover the range of possible PET values and trends in PET.
-The PET scheme used by each data set is noted in Fig. 2. - 30 Concerning model data sets, most simulations stem from the ISIMIP project, which provides output of the variables under investigation for four different impact models driven by four different GCMs.
-These simulations are complemented by other readily available model runs with different (but compatible) framings.
+Modelled datasets: Most simulations stem from the ISIMIP project, which provides output of the variables under investigation for four different impact models driven by four different GCMs.
+These simulations are complemented by other readily available model runs (EC-Earth-PCRGLOB-WB and weather@home) with different (but compatible) framings.

-With the datasets we use we cover a wide range of different factors that influence PET and soil moisture.
-The different factors include meteorological forcing, model choice, RCP scenario for the greenhouse gas concentration trajectory, PET
+Using these various observations and modelled datasets, we cover a wide range of different factors that influence E_0 and soil moisture.
+The different factors include meteorological forcing, model choice, RCP scenario for the greenhouse gas concentra-